-Q: How can I be ready to ride the new BIKETOWN ebikes on the first day?
+Q: Are you ready to ride the new BIKETOWN ebikes?

 If you don’t have a Lyft account you will be able to sign up for a new Annual Membership or Pay-As-You-Go plan at: www.biketownpdx.com

-Q: I just signed up to be an annual member.
+Q: I already signed up to be an annual member.
 Do I have to buy a whole new membership?

 A: No, your current membership will still work.
-Look for an email in the next few weeks about next steps for your account.
+You should have received an email with next steps for your account.
 If you paid upfront and still have months remaining on a membership, you’ll get those months extended onto your new membership.
 If you have a pre-loaded cash balance on your account that balance will also be migrated.
 However, “BIKETOWN Bonus” rebalancing credits (for returning a bike to a dock) and promo code balances will not transfer.

 If you already have a Lyft account, that membership will be transferred automatically as long as your current BIKETOWN phone number on file matches your Lyft app phone number.
 If you don’t, you’ll get an email with instructions about registering with the new BIKETOWN platform and then we’ll be able to extend your membership once you take that step.